EU rejects Turkish troops in Libya

 "The EU should this time show how to be the EU," said Italy's foreign minister Luigi Di Maio on his Facebook page, describing the crisis in Libya as more important to Italy's interests than the conflict in Iran.

-Di Maio is set to travel to Turkey on Tuesday to discuss Libya amid a flurry of meetings.
+Di Maio was set to travel to Turkey on Tuesday to discuss Libya amid a flurry of meetings.
 He is also set to join his counterparts from Greece, Cyprus, France, and Egypt in Cairo on Wednesday.

 A separate meeting among all EU foreign ministers to discuss Iran is also scheduled for Friday in Brussels.
 Borrell noted it would also be an opportunity to assess positions of other member states on any further EU actions that may be needed in Libya.